weaviate/weaviate-io/_posts/blog/2022-10-18-Image-Search-Application-with-Weaviate-and-Python-Flask.md

 { % endfor % }
 ```

-We then run the application as such,
+We then run the application as such;
 ```
 if __name__ == "__main__":
    app.run()
 ```

-Now you will run this file with:
+Now you will run this file with;

 ```bash
 python flask-app/application.py